Wade resigns after judge makes it a condition for Fani Willis to remain on Trump case

 Updated March 15, 2024 at 3:30 PM ET

-The decision bolsters chances that 15 defendants including former President Donald Trump will face trial in Georgia for attempting to overturn the 2020 election result.
+The decision bolsters chances that 15 defendants including Trump will face trial in Georgia for attempting to overturn the 2020 election result.

 In a 23-page ruling that followed hours of dramatic courtroom testimony last month, Fulton Superior Judge Scott McAfee ruled that Willis' romantic relationship with Wade, the top special prosecutor she hired, created the appearance of a conflict of interest, but did not require her disqualification.